RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 forc wallet accounts
 ```

-Finally build and deploy the contracts using the `dev` command in the root directory:
+Finally build and deploy the contracts using the `fuels dev` command in the root directory:

 ```shell
 npx fuels@0.82.0 dev